 Suppliers table

-• Ad 3.
-Check constraint "Fixed customer-warehouse assignments" to assign suppliers to a predefined warehouse.
+Ad 3.
+Activate constraint "Fixed customer-warehouse assignments" to assign suppliers to a predefined warehouse.
 It links to field Warehouse_ID.
 If filled, then the supplier will only supply this warehouse.
 And via this warehouse to each other warehouse, if supply option "Each supplier delivers to each warehouse via closest warehouse" is selected.
-(If field Warehouse_ID is filled, then a supplier will never supply all warehouses directly, even if supply option "Each supplier delivers to each warehouse directly" has been selected.)
+Note that if field Warehouse_ID is filled, then a supplier will never supply all warehouses directly, even if supply option "Each supplier delivers to each warehouse directly" has been selected.

 Border crossing points table